EPIC-model/epic/README.md

 EPIC has following requirements:
 * gfortran
 * hdf5

-Procedures to install hdf5 is found in the subdirectory `dependencies`.
+A script to install hdf5 is found in the subdirectory `dependencies`.
 If you do not install hdf5 to the system location, replace `../configure` below by
 ```
 $ ../configure --with-hdf5="$PREFIX"